Nintendo Entertainment Analysis & Development: 1980–1989: Creation as Research & Development 4

-1989–2002: Renamed to Entertainment Analysis & Development
+1989–2003: Renamed to Entertainment Analysis & Development

 In 1989, one year before the Super Famicom was released in Japan, the R&D4 department was spun-off and made its own division named Nintendo Entertainment Analysis & Development (commonly abbreviated as Nintendo EAD).
 The division was comprised into two departments: the Software Development Department, which focused on video game development and was led by Miyamoto, and the Technology Development Department, which focused on programming and developing tools and was led by Takao Sawano.
-The technology department was born out of several R&D2 engineers that were assisting SRD with software libraries.
-After that, the same department later collaborated with Argonaut Games to develop the Super FX chip technology for the SNES, first used in Star Fox in 1993.
-This venture allowed the Technology Development Department to become more prominent in the 3D era, where they programmed several of Nintendo EAD's 3D games with SRD.
+The technology department relied on R&D2 engineers who assisted SRD with software libraries.
+Following the release of F-Zero, the first video game fully programmed by EAD, they collaborated with Argonaut Software to develop the Super FX, a chip which, when placed in Super Famicom cartridges, enabled the use of 3D graphics.
+As 3D gaming became more prominent, so, too, did the department, programming several of Nintendo EAD's 3D games with SRD.

-F-Zero, released in 1990, was the first video game fully programmed at the division.
-Prior to that, most programming was outsourced to SRD Co.
-Ltd.

-In 1997, Miyamoto explained that about twenty to thirty employees were devoted to each Nintendo EAD title during the course of its development.
-It was then that he also disclosed the existence of the SRD programming company within the division, formally Nintendo R&D2's software unit, which was composed of about 200 employees with proficiency in software programming.
+In 1997, Miyamoto explained that about twenty to thirty employees were devoted to each Nintendo EAD title during the course of its development, and that SRD was a company within the division, formally Nintendo R&D2's software unit, and was composed of about 200 programmers.